mdx-workshop/mdx-submissions21/paper.md

 The LightSAFT+shows the competitive performance even though it is a conditioned source separation model.
 For future work, we will study the method for improving our model performance, like TFC-TDF in the encoder.

+# Acknowledgment
+This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(NRF-2021R1A6A3A03046770).
+This work was also supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)(No. NRF-2020R1A2C1012624, NRF-2021R1A2C2011452).

 # Reference